embulk/embulk.github.io/_posts/2025-04-11-dmikurube-is-stepping-down.md

 It has been a great journey with Embulk there.
 I was faced with a lot of interesting challenges, and I enjoyed tackling them.
 However, this time, I have decided to leave.

-I will stay on as one of the maintainers and the Core Team members, with a consensus with the company.
+I will stay on as one of the Embulk maintainers and the Embulk Core Team members, with a consensus with the company.
 However, I can only spend part of my personal time on Embulk.
 I will no longer be the "main" maintainer.
 Please keep in mind that I will have no duties, I may be inactive for a while, and I may not respond to issues that are raised.

 The company has shown no intention of taking a leadership role in the Embulk project and contributing to its maintenance.
 As a result, the Embulk project will have no _active_ maintainers, at least for a while.